iterative/dvc.org/content/docs/command-reference/exp/gc.md

 ## Examples

-Let's say we have the following project, have
-[checked out](/docs/command-reference/exp/checkout) and promoted an experiment to a full commit:
+Let's say we have the following project, have [applied](/docs/command-reference/exp/apply) and promoted an experiment to a full commit:

 ```dvc